andl/docker-explain/network/iptables.md

   filter:input
   Matches: default policy (ACCEPT)

-  Docker create a TCP Porxy (proxy/tcp_proxy.go) which listen on 40000 to forward the request.
+  Docker create a TCP Porxy (proxy/tcp_proxy.go) which listen on 40000 to forward the request to port 7379 on host 172.17.0.5.
 By forwarding traffic by application layer, docker simplify the iptables rules for local access.

   The localhost request traversal is finished.